-Tiffani Thiessen, 46, Lounges In Tub With Food & Drink: ‘Everyone Could Use A Long Bubble Bath’
+Tiffani Thiessen, 46, Lounges In Tub With Food & Drink: 'Everyone Could Use A Long Bubble Bath'

 Tiffani Thiessen delighted her 1.6 million Instagram followers with a post that revealed how she unwound after the first stressful week of 2021.

-The 46-year-old mother of two relaxed in a white slipped bathtub filled with foamy bubbles.
-The tub was located next to a large mirror and a window reflected in it.
+The 46-year-old mother of two relaxed in a white bathtub filled with foamy bubbles.
+The tub was located next to a large mirror with a window reflected in it.
 Beside her sat a small wooden stool and a large green plant.

-She lounged up to her shoulders, relaxing them against one end, and the foam touched the back of her hair.
-Tiffani wore her long brunette locked, pulled back, and secured in a bun at the crown of her head.
+She was submerged up to her shoulders, relaxing them against one end, and the foam touched the back of her hair.
+Tiffani wore her long brunette locks pulled back and secured in a bun at the crown of her head.
 A few tendrils escaped near her ear.
-The only other part of her that emerged from the opaque bubbles was her knee, which had them running down it.
+The only other part of her that emerged from the opaque bubbles was her knee, which had foam running down it.

-She was eating something which she held in one hand.
-In her other hand, she held a white stemless wine glass, and a man’s hand held a baby blue bottle, which was tipped and pouring clear liquid into her cup.
+She was eating something that she held in one hand.
+In her other hand, she held a white stemless wine glass, and a man's hand held a baby blue bottle that was tipped and pouring clear liquid into her cup.
 She appeared to be looking up at whoever poured her drink.

-Tiffani referenced the difficult week and added several relevant hashtags to her caption, and many of her fans responding, sharing plenty of love.
-Nearly 15,000 Instagram users hit the “like” button, and at least 150 took a moment to leave an uplifting comment, with several commiserating about the state of things in the United States.

-“I’m totally into this.
+Tiffani referenced the difficult week and added several relevant hashtags to her caption, and many of her fans responded, sharing plenty of love.
+Nearly 15,000 Instagram users hit the like button, and at least 150 took a moment to leave an uplifting comment, with several commiserating about the state of things in the United States."I'm totally into this.
 I love you.
-In my mind, that’s straight vodka being topped up too.
-I hope things improve quickly this year,” hoped one fan who added a red heart.
+In my mind, that's straight vodka being topped up too.
+I hope things improve quickly this year," hoped one fan who added a red heart.

 "I'll take the whole bottle for mine.
 I feel like I need whatever the wine bottle is in for my wine bottles.
 You look so cute and relaxed.
 I'm jealous," a second devotee wrote, including toasting glasses and sparkle emoji.